The House Of Stuart

 The Death of James

-James drifted into senility over the last year of his life and died at Theobalds of a tertian ague, probably caused by kidney failure or a stroke, on 27th March, 1625 at the age of fifty-nine.
+In early 1625, James was plagued by severe attacks of arthritis, gout and fainting fits, and drifted into senility over the last year of his life.
+He died at Theobalds of a tertian ague, probably caused by kidney failure or a stroke, on 27th March, 1625 at the age of fifty-nine.
 A theory has been put forward that James may have suffered from porphyria, a disease which his descendant, George III, exhibited obvious symptoms of.
 James' physician kept detailed notes on his royal patient, which desribe his urine as being 'purple as Alicante wine' - a sure sign of porphyria.

 England's first Stuart King was buried at Westminster Abbey.
 In 1867 a search was made by Dean Stanley within the royal tombs for the final resting place of James I, which had gone unrecorded, he was found to share the tomb of the first Tudor King, Henry VII and his consort Elizabeth of York.
 James was succeeded on the thrones of England and Scotland by his second son, Charles I.